Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Introduction

 where $a_t$ is the inputs (actions), is nontrivial.
-Regardless, even without defining a Koopman operator for \eqref{eq:controlled.system}, it was often assumed in the control literature that the open-loop dynamics of \eqref{eq:controlled.system} can be approximated as a linear or bilinear one in a lifted but still finite-dimensional space \cite{korda2018linear, bruder2020data, huang2022convex}.
-In Williams et al. \cite{williams2016extending}, it was first proposed that the Koopman operator for controlled systems can be (approximately) considered as multiple Koopman operators parameterized by input \emph{values} $a_1, \dots, a_{d_a}$, namely $K:= K_0 + \sum_{j=1}^{d_a} a_j K_j$.
-Such a combination is exact if the system is considered to be continuous-time and the Koopman operators are replaced by the corresponding infinitesimal generators of some Koopman semigroups \cite{goswami2021bilinearization}.
-In a more generalized setting, the Koopman operator under any input can be approximated as an interpolation of Koopman operators \emph{nonlinearly parameterized} by sampled input values \cite{peitz2020data, haseli2023modeling, bonnet2024set}.
+It was often assumed (without enough rigor) that the open-loop dynamics of \eqref{eq:controlled.system} can be approximated as a linear or bilinear one in a lifted but still finite-dimensional space, e.g., in \cite{korda2018linear, huang2022convex, strasser2024koopman}.
+In Williams et al. \cite{williams2016extending}, it was first proposed that the Koopman operator for controlled systems can be (approximately) considered as multiple Koopman operators parameterized by \emph{input values} $a_1, \dots, a_{d_a}$, namely $K:= K_0 + \sum_{j=1}^{d_a} a_j K_j$.
+Such a combination is exact if the system is continuous-time and the Koopman operators are replaced by the infinitesimal generators of corresponding semigroups \cite{goswami2021bilinearization}.
+More generally, the Koopman operator can be nonlinearly parameterized by input values \cite{peitz2020data, bonnet2024set} or even input sequences \cite{haseli2025koopman}.